AndreaFalanti/popnas/README.md

 - **pnas_mode**: if _true_, the algorithm will not use most of the improvements introduced by POPNAS, mainly the temporal regressor, Pareto optimality and exploration step, making the search process very similar to PNAS.
 - **train_strategy**: defines the type of device and distribution strategy used for training the architectures sampled by the algorithm.
   Currently supports only local training with a single device.
-Accepted values: [CPU, GPU, TPU].
+Accepted values: [CPU, GPU, multi-GPU, TPU].

 ## Output folder structure